khaleel-git/DevOPS/Kubernetes/README.md

 ```
 ## Helm VS Kustomize
 #### Note!
+- Helm is more than a tool, it provides extra features like contionals, loops, funtions and hooks
 - Helm templates are not compatible with yaml format bcz it uses go templating
-- Helm is simpler than Kustomize.
+- Kustomize is simpler than Helm.
 ---

 ## Kubectl Advanced Commands